 - Soccer – To head the ball or not?
 This topic has been debated in recent years, with some medical experts claiming that children should avoid heading the ball.
 Head injuries account for up to one-fifth of all soccer injuries.
 However, most soccer concussions occur when two players heads collide.

 - Cycling – It’s easy to see the link between falling off a bike and a closed head injury.
-Experts say wearing a properly-fitted bicycle helmet can reduce your chances of head injury by half.
-In BC, a law passed in 1995 mandates that cyclists must wear certified helmets.
+Experts say wearing a proper-fitting bicycle helmet can reduce your chances of head injury by half.
+In BC, a law passed in 1995 that mandates that cyclists must wear certified helmets.

 - Longboarding – This increasingly popular sport, modeled after surfing, has obvious connections to head injury.
 The greater speeds achieved by longboards make head injury even more prevalent.
 Helmets, it goes without saying, should be standard equipment.

 - Diving – Head injuries from diving occur most often when one strikes their head on the bottom of the pool.
 The depth of the water should always be determined prior to diving to make sure the dive can be made safely.

 - Football – Football helmets gained popularity in the 1890s and continue to evolve.
 The rate at which players can meet and butt heads on the field has long been an area of great concern, as life-changing injury and even fatalities have resulted.
 Efforts to lessen impact on the brain continue with different rules being implemented and continued helmet technology improvement.

 Despite the evolving understanding of the significant impact of concussions in popular culture, insurance companies will often try to downplay the seriousness of concussions or mild traumatic brain injury (MTBI) and try to force disabled individuals back to work when they are not medically ready.
 If the individual does not comply, the insurance company uses this as a basis to deny benefits.